tomgxz/Kraken/REPORT.md

 ### Limitations of the solution
   The main limitation is that, as a server-side application, the user will always need an active internet connection to access it, and if the server goes down, there will be no way of using the program.

-#### Meeting with the stakeholders
-  I should probably contact the "stakeholders" at this point as I'm developing ideas on how the website builder would function.

 ### Hardware and Software Requirements

 #### Hardware Requirements